andtechstudios/hashpass/README.md

 # Hashpass
-*Minimalist "password" feature for static sites*
+*Minimalist "passphrase" feature for static sites*

 When proper authorization/authentication controls are not available, use this simple technique to secure your content.